Yukio Yamaji: Matricide

 Yamaji killed his 50-year-old mother with a metal baseball bat in Yamaguchi city, Yamaguchi Prefecture at age 16 on July 29, 2000.
 He called the police and was arrested on July 31, 2000.
 He stated that his motives to commit matricide were his mother's silent telephone calls to the woman with whom he had fallen in love and his mother's mounting debt.
 He was paroled in October 2003.

 Double homicide

 On November 17, 2005, Yamaji raped and murdered a 27-year-old woman named Asuka Uehara and her 19-year-old sister, Chihiro, with a knife, in Naniwa, Osaka.
-He then set fire to their apartment and fled.The two victims had never met Yamaji before.
+He then set fire to their apartment and fled.
+The two victims had never met Yamaji before.
 He was arrested on December 5, 2005.
 While in custody, he stated to the Osaka police, "I could not forget the feeling when I killed my mother, and wanted to see human blood."

 Sentence

 On December 13, 2006, the Osaka District Court sentenced him to death.
-His defense launched an appeal, but according to his lawyers he retracted it because he was reluctant to pursue leniency.
+His defense launched an appeal, but according to his lawyers he retracted it since he was reluctant to pursue leniency.
 He was executed at the Osaka Detention House alongside Japanese serial killer Hiroshi Maeue on July 28, 2009.